letanphuc/cloud9-vnc/README.md

 VNC
 ===

-Running X11 in a Cloud9 workspace, using:
+Running X11 in a Cloud9 workspace or Vagrant VM, using:

 - `nonvc`
 - `fluxbox`